Want to watch the best anime? There's an awful lot to choose from and an awful lot to keep track of.

 While Retsuko might seem like your typical mild-mannered employee, her secret lies in the fact she can wail like the best death metal singers on the planet, and it’s the only way she manages to stay sane.
 A cathartic and incredibly comforting anime, Aggretsuko really rocks.

-Where to watch it: Netflix, Amazon Prime Video
+Where to watch it: Netflix (3/7 seasons only)

 If you’ve never watched Pokémon (opens in new tab) before, you may not want to binge-watch the whole thing from the beginning.
 But watching it is you should do, and not just for nostalgic reasons.
 The Pokémon anime didn’t just take the world by storm by being a clever marketing tool for a video game series, it’s genuinely wholesome entertainment.
 It defined a whole genre of shows, all centred around young protagonists making fantastic friends, helping out where they can and of course duking it out in Pokémon tournaments.

-Sure, Pokémon is a kids show, but the values it presents are enduring.
+Sure, Pokémon is a show for kids, but the values it presents are enduring.
 Besides, the animation quality is really good and the seemingly never-ending variety of small monsters is a feat in itself.

 Your Lie in April (Shigatsu Wa Kimi No Uso)